 - 1. All photocopies are \$.10 per page. - 2.
-Printing from computer workstations in the Media Center is \$.10 per page and copies can be picked up in the Media Center office. - 3.
+Printing from computer workstations in the Media Center is \$.10 per pg.
+B/W and \$.25 per pg. color.
+Copies can be picked up in the Media Center office. - 3.
 Classroom assignments that utilize Media Center resources may allow the student a reasonable number of free copies; copies made above that number would be \$.10 per page. - 4.
 The Copyright Law is always observed.